U.N. nuclear assembly rejects Arab bid to pressure Israel

-VIENNA Member states of the U.N. nuclear agency rejected on Thursday an Arab resolution criticizing Israel over its assumed atomic arsenal, in a diplomatic victory for Western states that opposed the initiative.
+VIENNA Member states of the U.N. nuclear agency rejected on Thursday an Arab resolution criticising Israel over its assumed atomic arsenal, in a diplomatic victory for Western states that opposed the initiative.

 The United States and its allies argued that the resolution, if adopted, would be counterproductive.
 Fifty-eight countries voted against the text and 45 states for.
 Other countries either abstained or were absent.